 Next, I took a deeper look and tried to see what was going on his head.

 1. Not only did his technique go out the window when pumped, but his head would obviously come into play when above a bolt with forearms burning.
-This would lead to freeze up or "Take!" more times than it led to go for it.
+This would lead to a freeze up or "Take!" more times than it led to going for it.

 2. Back to the focus thing.
 I had never seen how hard Taylor can truly climb.
 He simply hadn't spent enough time really dialing in the moves on much of anything to even approach his limits.
 Usually he sends in a few tries or he moves on.

 3. On several occasions I've witnessed Taylor completely removing himself from the game before he ever even gets off the bench.
 He has an easier time convincing himself that he can't do it than he has convincing himself that he's capable.

 4. Most of these "mental" issues I had already brought up to Taylor, and he acknowledged them.
 Knowing that the issues exist is a big advantage, and made me positive that a training program could help Taylor in a big way.